Tomash667/carpg/doc/script.md

 ### Enum EVENT
 * EVENT_ANY - used in RemoveEventHandler to remove all handlers.
 * EVENT_ENTER - for locations, send when player enter location.
+For units send when unit changes location.
 * EVENT_PICKUP - for locations, send when someone pickups ground item.
 For units send when someone pickup item from corpse.
 * EVENT_CLEARED - for locations, send when location is cleared from enemies.
 * EVENT_GENERATE - for locations, send on first visit, currently only works for dungeons.
 * EVENT_UPDATE - for units, send every frame.
 * EVENT_DIE - for units, send when unit dies.
 * EVENT_TIMEOUT - for quests, send when quest timeout expired.
+* EVENT_TIMER - for quests, send after passing x days.
 * EVENT_ENCOUNTER - for quest encounter, send when team start encounter on world map.
 * EVENT_USE - for item event handler, currently only works for books.